 The parties shall engage in transactions on this website pursuant to these terms and conditions (“Transactions”).
 Transactions will be initiated by you (“Counterparty”) offering to buy or sell the Credit Product by clicking on the designated boxes on the website.
 This website is not, and shall not be construed as, an offer to buy or sell the Credit Product by Enron.
 Enron may accept or reject Counterparty’s offer at its sole discretion.
 A Transaction shall be deemed executed at the time that Enron first signifies its acceptance of Counterparty’s offer, accessible on the Enron website server.
 The parties may also complete a written confirmation by way of record of the terms of each Transaction but in the event of any conflict Enron’s electronic records or paper copies of such electronic records shall prevail.
 All such Transactions shall constitute a single integrated agreement between the parties, it being acknowledged that the parties are relying upon the fact that all such Transactions will form a single agreement and that the parties would not otherwise enter into any Transactions.
-All Transactions shall be arranged by Enron Europe Finance & Trading Limited on behalf of Enron.
+All Transactions shall be entered into by [Enron]/[Enron Europe Finance & Trading Limited acting as agent for Enron.]

 Each party agrees that it shall not enter into a Transaction where it or any of its Affiliates is the Reference Entity which is the subject of the Transaction and any such purported Transaction entered into by the parties shall be deemed void and unenforceable.